business overhead expense insurance

 10. Should business owners have both BOE and disability insurance?

-Because disability insurance and BOE cover different expenses, it is important for business owners to maintain both types of coverage.
+Because personal disability insurance and BOE cover different expenses, it is important for business owners to maintain both types of coverage.
 They need to protect both themselves and their business.

 Ready to tell your business owner clients about this important added protection?
 Download our “What’s Covered by BOE?” handout today.